 - All employers, regardless of size or industry, should make it a priority to address workplace harassment and take corrective action when it occurs.

 As the issue of workplace harassment, particularly sexual harassment, continues to gain attention, many states and localities have taken steps to expand employee protections, employer requirements, and available remedies for unlawful harassment in the workplace.
 Keep in mind most U.S. employers are prohibited from discriminating in employment under anti-discrimination laws enforced by the U.S. Equal Employment Opportunity Commission.
 However, individual cities and states may take their own approaches to address and prevent workplace harassment.
 Notably, New York state, New York City, Delaware, and Washington state have passed such legislation.

 New York state

-New York state’s budget for the 2019 fiscal year includes workplace anti-sexual harassment measures that impact both private and public employers.
-They include:
+New York state’s budget for the 2019 fiscal year included workplace anti-sexual harassment measures that impact both private and public employers.
+They included: